 - Huge weight

 This CSSEA Astronomical telescope is the best telescope for adults and kids.
-You can provide them the absolute best gift to educate them to explore the universe and the Moon.
+You can provide them with the absolute best gift to educate them to explore the universe and the Moon.
 The 360x70mm refractor Astronomy adjustable telescope can be an excellent observation of terrestrial objects like the Moon.

 This telescope is so small that you can carry it anywhere without any difficulties.
 It is a low-cost telescope that will astonish you when you will purchase it.